Tim Cook: Early career

-Apple chief executive (2011–present)
+Apple chief executive

-After Jobs resigned as CEO and became chairman of the board, Cook was named the new chief executive officer of Apple Inc. on August 24, 2011.
+After Jobs resigned as CEO and became chairman of the board, Cook was named the new chief executive officer of Apple on August 24, 2011.
 Six weeks later, on October 5, 2011, Jobs died due to complications from pancreatic cancer.
 Forbes contributor Robin Ferracone wrote in September 2011: "Jobs and Cook proceeded to forge a strong partnership, and rescued the company from its death spiral, which took it from $11 billion in revenue in 1995 down to less than $6 billion in 1998 ...
 Under their leadership, the company went from its nadir to a remarkable $100 billion today".
-In April 2012, Time included Cook on its annual "100 Most Influential People in the World" list.

 On October 29, 2012, Cook made major changes to the company's executive team.
 Scott Forstall resigned as senior vice president of iOS after the poorly received launch of Apple Maps, and became an advisor to Cook until he eventually departed from the company in 2013.
-John Browett, who was senior VP of retail, was dismissed six months after he commenced at Apple, when he received 100,000 shares worth US$60 million.
+John Browett, who was senior VP of retail, was dismissed six months after he commenced at Apple, and given 100,000 shares worth US$60 million.
 Forstall's duties were divided among four other Apple executives: design SVP Jony Ive assumed leadership of Apple's human interface team; Craig Federighi became the new head of iOS software engineering; services chief Eddy Cue became responsible for Maps and Siri; and Bob Mansfield, previously SVP of hardware engineering, became the head of a new technology group.

-Cook made the executive changes after the third quarter of the fiscal year, when revenues and profits grew less than predicted.
-Forstall's resignation was widely seen as a dismissal, allegedly caused by Cook's desire to reduce "rivalries between executives"; and drew criticism, as Forstall had been seen as a possible successor to Cook.
-On February 28, 2014, Cook made headlines when he challenged shareholders to "get out of the stock" if they did not share the company's views on sustainability and climate change.
-In May 2016, Cook traveled to China to meet with government officials there after the closure of Apple's online iTunes Store and Apple Books store by the Chinese government.
+Cook made the executive changes after the third quarter of fiscal year 2012, when revenues and profits grew less than predicted.
+Forstall's resignation was widely seen as a dismissal, allegedly caused by Cook's desire to reduce "rivalries between executives", and drew criticism, as Forstall had been seen as a possible successor to Cook.